payu-india/CMS-Chatbot/docs/payouts/reusable-van-integration-neft.md

 ---
-title: Reusable VANs Integration - NEFT
+title: Reusable VANs Integration - EFTNET
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
-NEFT is an electronic payment system in India that facilitates secure fund transfers from one bank account to another on a one-to-one basis.
-A **Reusable Virtual Account Numbers (VANs)** is a unique virtual account assigned to customers or transactions that can be used multiple times for recurring payments, making it convenient for businesses to manage collections efficiently.
+EFTNET (NEFT/RTGS) is an electronic payment system in India that facilitates secure fund transfers from one bank account to another on a one-to-one basis.
+A **Reusable Virtual Account Number (VAN)** is a unique virtual account assigned to customers or transactions that can be used multiple times for recurring payments, making it convenient for businesses to manage collections efficiently.
+For more information on NEFT/RTGS seamless integration, refer to [EFTNET (NEFT/RTGS) Integration](doc:collect-payments-with-eftnet-neftrtgs-seamless).

-**NEFT (National Electronic Funds Transfer) with Reusable Virtual Account Numbers** is an advanced payment solution that enables seamless fund transfers through the NEFT system while providing businesses with unique VANs for easy payment tracking and reconciliation.
+**EFTNET with Reusable Virtual Account Numbers** is an advanced payment solution that enables seamless fund transfers through the NEFT system while providing businesses with unique VANs for easy payment tracking and reconciliation.

 ## Key Features

 * Reusable Virtual Accounts
-  * Single VANs for multiple transactions
+  * Single VAN for multiple transactions
   * Eliminates need to create new account numbers for every transaction
-  * Customizable VANs with specific identifiers
+  * Customizable VAN with specific identifiers
 * Seamless Fund Transfers
   * Easy and efficient fund transfers through NEFT system
-  * Real-time tracking and reconciliation of payments
+  * Real-time tracking with some delay and reconciliation of payments
-  * Integration with existing ERP or accounting systems
+  * Integration with existing ERP or accounting systems using web hooks
 * Enhanced Security
   * Secure fund transfers with minimal risk of errors or fraud
   * Actual bank account details are not shared
   * Compliance with security protocols and standards
 * Simplified Reconciliation
-  * Easy matching of incoming payments with invoices or customers
+  * Easy matching of incoming payments with invoices or PayU ID
   * Unique identification for each transaction
   * Automated payment processing capabilities